Suniljit/asr-technical-assessment/README.md

 ## Set Up
 1. Clone the repository
+2. Create a new enviroment using `conda create --name myenv ipykernel`
-2. Install the dependencies using `pip install -r requirements.txt`
+3. Install the dependencies using `pip install -r requirements.txt`

 ### Note
 TorchAudio might require ffmpeg to be installed in your device.
 If you experience any issues, you can install ffmpeg using the following command: `brew install ffmpeg`